 The child

 In his article “Your Image of the Child: Where Teaching Begins“, Managuzzi warns educators against preconceived abstract ideas of what children are.
-He often stated the importance of acknowledging each child as his own entity influenced by his own reality, and thus the value of creating a school capable of reflecting this fluidity and able to adapt and accommodate changes.
+He emphasized the need to recognize each child as an individual influenced by their own experiences.
+He believed in creating a school that could adapt to and accommodate these changes.

 School can never be predictable.
 We need to be open to what takes place and able to change our plans and go with what might grow at that very moment both inside the child and inside ourselves.

-As life flows with the thoughts of the children, we need to be open, we need to change our ideas; we need to be comfortable with the restless nature of life.
-4
+As life flows with the thoughts of the children, we need to be open, we need to change our ideas; we need to be comfortable with the restless nature of life. [ref] “Your Image of the Child: Where Teaching Begins“, Loris Managuzzi [/ref]

 The Parents